New Jersey

 The licensing process in New Jersey varies depending on whether or not it is a retail or online license.
 Retail licenses for casinos and racetracks have a fee of $100,000, while online operators have to pay a $400,000 license fee on top of a $250,000 responsible gambling fee.

 Tax rates also vary depending on whether we are talking about retail or mobile.
-The retail tax rate is 8.5%, while the online tax rate is 13%.
+The retail tax rate is 8.5%, while the online tax rate is 19.75%.
 One stipulation is that racetracks have a tax rate of 14.25% for online wagers.
+Previously, the NJ sports betting tax was set at 15%, while iGaming revenue was taxed at 13%, but starting July 1, 2025, both of these taxes were raised to 19.75%

 Between Atlantic City and the wide range of mobile apps the state offers, New Jersey is among the states with the highest earnings for sports betting handle and revenue.
 After posting $1.6 billion in handle in November 2023, not only did the Garden State make it onto the list of top ten handles in a month since legalized sports betting, but they also raised their yearly handle to $10.69 billion, which was the second highest in the U.S. in 2023.